duchuyb/sic-notes/README.md

 *   **`[Test Selection]`**: Master toggles to enable or disable major test categories.
 *   **`[Advanced Options]`**: Enable experimental or resource-intensive features.
 *   **`[Basic Authentication]`**: Provide credentials for sites protected by HTTP Basic Auth.
-*   **`LRT Definitions`**: The Logs Recapture Tool (LRT) uses a `lrt_definitions.yaml` file for its analysis.
+*   **`LRT Definitions`**: The Logs Reporting Tool (LRT) uses a `lrt_definitions.yaml` file for its analysis.
 On its first run, the tool will create a default copy of this file in your mounted `logs/` directory.
 You can then edit this file directly to add or modify log analysis rules without needing to rebuild the Docker image.

 The GUI provides tooltips for each option explaining its purpose in detail.